spectrum-art/multiplayer-infinite-craft/README.md

 > [!NOTE]
 > Want to deploy your own version?
 Jump [here](#deployment).

+> [!TIP]
+> To learn how to use Freestyle, we recommend following the official [tutorial](https://https://blog.freestyle.dev/posts/multiplayer-infinite-craft).

 ## About

 This project is a multiplayer adaptation of the popular Infinite Craft game, allowing players to collaboratively discover new elements in shared rooms.
 It demonstrates full-stack TypeScript development using **[Freestyle](https://freestyle.sh)** for seamless cloud integration.